By: Author John Cunningham. Published: 2018/12/06 at 1:54 pm

 The correct amount of engine oil in a mower is important; too little or too much can be fatal, and both will void your manufacturer’s warranty.

-So how much oil does a lawnmower take?
-Most walk-behind mower engines like Briggs and Stratton will take from empty approximately .65 us quarts (.6lt); Honda walk-behind mowers will take a little less .58 us quarts (.55lts).
+So, how much oil does a lawnmower take?
+Most walk-behind mower engines, like Briggs and Stratton, will take from empty approximately .65 us quarts (.6lt); Honda walk-behind mowers will take a little less than .58 us quarts (.55lts).

 If your mower is a tractor mower, check out (internal link) “Can I use 10W30 in my mower?”